Zolo101/panzerball-maps-by-code/tutorial/tutorial.md

 const blocksize = 400;
 ```

-This is how big the generated noise should be.
+These constants below tells us how big the generated noise will be.
 `48x48x48` is playable, I consider `64x64x64` the max depending on the density.

 ```js